Best Math Apps

 A few tools accumulate numerous credentials.
 Seesaw leads with 12.
 BrainPOP (3-8) follows with 11.
 EVERFI K12 and My Math Academy each hold 10, and ST Math has 9.

 Technical compliance does not equal instructional quality.
-Federal studies show different curriculum choices yield significantly different achievement results in early math IES.
+Federal studies show different curriculum choices yield significantly different achievement results in early math.
 We will publish full evaluations of these products to determine their actual educational effectiveness.

 Other Categories